 IEEE VGTC Visualization Pioneers Group

-The IEEE VGTC Visualization Pioneers Group (VPG) is a part of IEEE Visualization and Graphics Technical Committee (VGTC).
+The IEEE VGTC Visualization Pioneers Group (VPG) is a part of IEEE Visualization and Graphics Technical Community (VGTC).
 A VPG membership brings several benefits:

 - Access to the VPG reception at IEEE VIS conference